atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 % of New Hires

 ##### 2. Using the qualified applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the new hires for any of the mission- critical occupations (MCO)?&nbsp; If “yes”, please describe the triggers below.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

+> a.
 New Hires for MCO (PWD)
-: Answer: N/A
+>> Answer: N/A

+> b.
 New Hires for MCO (PWTD)
-: Answer: N/A
+>> Answer: N/A

 _N/A_